Drummer408/SimpleServer/README.md

 THIS IS A WORK IN PROGRESS.
 THIS IS NOT THE FINAL VERSION AND TESTING/BUG FIXING IS STILL TAKING PLACE.

 ## Introduction
 A small scale web server that performs basic mathematical computations.
 The purpose of this project is to expand upon core network programming skills and experiment with multi-threaded client/server applications.
-This project is completed without the use of third party networking libraries in order to gain a deeper insight on what exactly is happening "behind the scenes".
+This project is completed without the use of third party networking libraries in order to gain a deeper insight on what exactly is happening "behind the scenes" of network programming.

 The functions provided by this web server are:
 * add